fekoneko/piximan/README.md

 ### Downloading rules

-Rules are used to filter wich works should be downloaded and defined in YAML format.
+Rules are used to filter which works should be downloaded and defined in YAML format.
 All rules are optional, and if multiple rules are defined, the work should match all of them to be downloaded (AND).
 Any array matches any of its elements (OR).